etjoy82/Recursive-Intelligence-Expansion/README.md

 ## Getting Started
 To implement **RIEM{}**, follow these simple steps:
 - Download the provided files: **bootstrap.txt** (Essential bootstrap instructions), **syntax.txt** (Complete syntax guide for **RIEM{}** execution)
-- Integrate both files into your preferred consumer AI chatbot (such as ChatGPT, Claude, Gemini, MetaAI, or PerplexityAI) by submitting the text of both documents in one or two queries.
+- Integrate both files into your preferred consumer AI chatbot (such as ChatGPT, Claude, DeepSeek, Gemini, MetaAI, or PerplexityAI) by submitting the text of both documents in one or two queries.
 - Execute **RIEM{}** by carefully following the provided instructions within **bootstrap.txt** and using the syntax outlined in **syntax.txt**.

 ## License